ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The following conditions can result in this error:

-        *   ``alg`` is not supported, or is not an asymmetric signature algorithm that permits verifying a message.
+        *   ``alg`` is not supported, or is not an asymmetric signature algorithm that permits verifying a fragmented message.
         *   ``key`` is not supported for use with ``alg``.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The following conditions can result in this error:

-        *   ``alg`` is not an asymmetric signature algorithm that permits verifying a message with a non-zero-length context.
+        *   ``alg`` is not an asymmetric signature algorithm that permits verifying a fragmented message.
         *   ``key`` is not a public key or an asymmetric key pair, that is compatible with ``alg``.
     .. retval:: PSA_ERROR_INSUFFICIENT_MEMORY
     .. retval:: PSA_ERROR_COMMUNICATION_FAILURE